I can help your lifescience company with technology, people and products

 What I’m doing this month (November 2019):

-Starting the second phase of a large engagement to modify and rearchitect a clinical genomics pipeline.Working on a cloud migration project for a pharma company.Helping a pharma company commercialise an internal software application.Advising an exciting startup on people, process and product.Helping that startup apply for initial funding, through grants and accelerator schemes.Negotiating a new project with a significant new client.Doing Jonathan Stark's Pricing Seminar course.Learning from and contributing to the great community of leaders on the Rands Leadership Slack.Listening to podcasts - work related ones include Security Now!, Authority Issues and The Business of Authority.Running!
+Starting the second phase of a large engagement to modify and rearchitect a clinical genomics pipeline.Working on a cloud migration project for a pharma company.Helping a pharma company commercialise an internal software application.Advising an exciting startup on people, process and product.Helping that startup apply for initial funding, through grants and accelerator schemes.Negotiating a new project with a significant new client.Learning from and contributing to the great community of leaders on the Rands Leadership Slack.Listening to podcasts - work related ones include Security Now!, Authority Issues and The Business of Authority.Running!

 I welcome enquires by email in the first instance